iyerhari5/P3-BehavioralCloning/README.md

 The goals / steps of this project are the following:

 *Use deep neural networks and convolutional neural networks to clone driving behavior.
 *Train, validate and test a model using Keras.
 The trained model should output a steering angle to an autonomous vehicle.
- *Use the simulator to test the performance of the model on two tracks
+*Use the simulator to test the performance of the model on two tracks.

 [//]: # (Image References)